-- Thorough understanding of the Western medical physiology of the male and female reproductive systems, pregnancy and labour in health and disease, and also medical tests and treatment
+- Thorough understanding of the Western medical physiology of the female reproductive systems, pregnancy and labour in health and disease, and also medical tests and treatment

 - Systematic approach to understanding the medically described diseases of the reproductive system in Chinese medical terms

 - Comprehensive overview of the red flags of reproductive system diseases and for pregnancy

 - How to take a comprehensive history and diagnosis in Chinese Medicine

 - Practical application of acupuncture in the treatment of gynaecological issues, infertility and obstetrics including but not limited to: amenorrhoea, menorrhagia, polycystic ovarian syndrome, infertility and recurrent miscarriage, supportive treatment for assisted reproductive techniques (IVF), morning sickness, breech presentation, induction of labour, menopause and treatment during labour

 A recognised qualification in acupuncture.
 Pre-reading will be suggested for those who have not studied either five element or TCM as both are covered on the course.